Frequently Asked Questions

 If you choose not to continue to take honors courses you may simply register for the non-honors courses of your choice.
 Students may also take two courses in one semester or skip a semester of honors courses.

-To graduate with “All College Honors” students must earn 32 credits in honors courses, including 12 credits in 300-level courses and maintain a 3.4 cumulative GPA.
+To graduate with “All College Honors” students must earn 32 credits in honors courses, including 12 credits in 300-level courses.
 For students who enter the program in their sophomore year or who spend a semester abroad, the 32 credit requirement is reduced to 28 credits with 8 credits in 300-level courses.